lensapp/lens/docs/extensions/capabilities/styling.md

 }
 ```

-A complete list of themable colors can be found in the [Color Reference](../color-reference).
+A complete list of colours that themes can change are found in the [Color Reference](../color-reference).

 ### Theme Switching